A Brief Guide to Common EDI 834 Errors and How to Mitigate Them

 -contribution amounts.

-EDI 834 replaces the manual error-prone process of filling out paper enrollment forms to a standardized electronic format.
-As a result, the conveying the necessary provider contract and benefit data between trading partners becomes easy.
+EDI 834 replaces the manual error-prone process of filling out paper enrollment forms in a standardized electronic format.
+As a result, conveying the necessary provider contract and benefit data between trading partners becomes easy.

 What does EDI mean in healthcare?